TafadzwaDA/Coffee-Shop-Sales-Analysis/README.md

 ### Data Analysis

-Crreated a dashboard in Excel using *PowerPivot Analyse*
+Created a dashboard in Excel using *PowerPivot Analyse*

 ### Results/Findings
 The analysis results are summarised as follows: